 When selecting candidates worthy of scholarship money, committees often pay a significant amount of attention to the answers that these potential scholarship recipients give to interview questions.
 If you are looking for scholarship money to enable you to continue your nursing study, and one of your scholarships requires the completion of an interview, it is wise to spend some time considering the questions you might face before you head into the interview.

-What Drew You To Nursing?
+What Drew You to Nursing?

 Nursing can be a rewarding field, but it can also be a taxing one.
 The scholarship selection committee will likely be eager to learn why you felt called to nursing.
-When preparing your answer to this question, try to go beyond the simple “I like to help people" response.
+When preparing your answer to this question, try to go beyond the simple, “I like to help people" response.
 If, for example, you starting to think about nursing after a family member suffered an illness, share this experience with the committee.

-What Would This Scholarship Mean To You?
+What Would It Mean to You?

 If there is a particular reason why you need this scholarship money more than most, share this reason with the committee when they pose this question or one similar.
 For example, if you are a working mother of two who must have scholarship money to make your nursing school dreams a reality, make this clear to the committee, showing them that the scholarship will make or break for you.
 If you are going into a specific area of nursing, such as geriatrics, surgery or informatics, talk about why you want to specialize.

-Describe a High-Quality Nurse.
+Describe a High-Quality Nurse

 To be a good nurse, you must be able to recognize a good nurse.
 When asked what makes a quality nurse, craft a multifaceted response, making reference to a good nurse's ability to meet patient needs, be consistent and be part of a team.
 Avoid simply saying that a good nurse is kind and considerate, as there is much more to being a good nurse than just that.

-What Most Intrigues You About Nursing?
+What Intrigues You About Nursing?

 If, for example, you are currently taking part in a potentially important research study or plan to travel abroad and work as a nurse in another country, tell the committee about these lofty endeavors as they may make you seem a better overall candidate than others.

 Erin Schreiner is a freelance writer and teacher who holds a bachelor's degree from Bowling Green State University.
 She has been actively freelancing since 2008.
 Schreiner previously worked for a London-based freelance firm.
 Her work appears on eHow, Trails.com and RedEnvelope.
 She currently teaches writing to middle school students in Ohio and works on her writing craft regularly.